michiganaerospace/mathtools/README.md

 ### ```legendre.create_legendre_basis(x, nb_bases, reg_coefs=[0,0,0], x_ref=None)```

 This function creates a Legendre polynomial basis object.
-The basis object contains everything one needs to perform a regularized least squares fit of data on the specified domain.
+The basis object contains everything required to perform a regularized least squares fit of data on the specified domain.

 > ARGUMENTS